-Investors can trade multiple cryptocurrency types in their IRA through our exchange partners, ErisX and Tradestation or through a hedge fund.
+Investors can trade multiple cryptocurrency types in their IRA through our exchange partners, or through a hedge fund.

 Futures trading can be used for hedging against the market or industry.
 You can trade futures on stock exchanges by buying contracts in the S&P 500, DOW Jones, and Bitcoin.
 With forex, currencies trade against each other as exchange rate “pairs.”
 Many currency pairs are available.

 We understand that true diversification in an investment portfolio can include a mix of self-directed assets and publicly traded securities.
-Midland has established a relationship with TradeStation to make these investments easy in your IRA.
+Midland has established a relationship with several brokerage firms to make these investments easy in your IRA.

-A self directed IRA can buy gold, silver, palladium, and platinum as long as the purchased assets meet the IRS’ requirements.
+A self directed IRA can buy gold, silver, palladium, and platinum as long as the purchased assets meet the IRS’ requirements for custodianship.

 Our investors at Midland have found creative ways to invest using their IRA accounts.
 Take a look at some of their stories and achievements with alternative investments.

 What Are the Self Directed IRA Rules When Investing in Alternatives With My IRA?

 Self Directed IRA Prohibited Investments

 The IRS does not state which assets you can buy in an IRA.
 The IRS does identify assets that cannot be bought in an IRA.
 The only two assets that cannot be purchased in a self directed IRA are life insurance and collectibles.